-The most powerful feature of WordPress Multisite is the ability to have multiple sites under one parent WordPress install.
-This tutorial will help you add new sites to your WordPress Multisite install and map a custom domain to the new site.
+The most powerful feature of WordPress Multisite is the ability to have multiple sites under one parent WordPress environment.
+This tutorial will help you add new sites to your WordPress Multisite environment and map a custom domain to the new site.

-Once you have added the new domain to your User Portal, you will now need to create the site in your WordPress Multisite install.
+Once you have added the new domain to your User Portal, you will now need to create the subsite for it within your WordPress Multisite website.
 To do this, please follow these instructions:

 You’ll be taken to this screen.
 You will see three fields:

 For Site Address, choose one word.
 Do *not* choose something like www.domain.com, because then it becomes www.domain.com.domain.com.
 A good input example would be dev or subsite2.